grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 You must run the collector, either Grafana Alloy (recommended) or Agent (legacy), as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.

-### Additional Configuration for Linux Capabilities
+### Additional configuration for Linux capabilities
 If your Kubernetes environment has Linux capabilities enabled, configure the following in the Helm values to ensure `pyroscope.java` functions properly:

 ```yaml